gutschilla/elixir-navigation-tree/README.md

 # DEPRECATION NOTICE
-This whole module will be changed to an Elixir-based thing.
+This whole module will be changed to an Elixir.Agent-based thing.
 See `as-agent` branch

 # elixir-navigation-tree
 A navigation tree representation with helpers to generate HTML out of it - depending of userroles.
 Creates nice HTML navbars for Bootstrap.